elvissteinjr/DesktopPlusBrowser/README.md

 With the required files in place, the Visual Studio 2019 Solution builds out of the box with no further external dependencies.

 A build of CEF is included in the `assets_browser` directory as convenience.
-If you want to build CEF yourself, keep in mind Desktop+ Browser requires the [CEF fork maintained by the OBS Project](https://github.com/obsproject/cef) (a big thanks for their phenomenal work here!).
+If you want to build CEF yourself, keep in mind Desktop+ Browser requires OBS Project's CEF fork (a big thanks for their phenomenal work here!), with an extra fix for Desktop+ Browser.
+The repo for that is available [here](https://github.com/elvissteinjr/cef).

 Other compilers likely work as well, but are neither tested nor have a build configuration.